aarav-malik/ArenaLink/readme.md

 - Much more intra-stadium interaction features to be added

 ## License
-My Awesome App is released under the [MIT License](https://opensource.org/licenses/MIT).
+ArenaLink is released under the [MIT License](https://opensource.org/licenses/MIT).